ferreirafabio/ferreirafabio.github.io/index.md

 ## About Me

 <img class="profile-picture" src="pic.gif">
-I'm a computer science / machine learning M. Sc. student at the [Karlsruhe Institute of Technology](https://kit.edu) with interest in machine learning for robotics, which I currently pursue at the H2T lab ([High Performance Humanoid Technologies](http://h2t.anthropomatik.kit.edu/english/index.php)) as a research assistant.
+I'm a computer science / machine learning M. Sc. student at the [Karlsruhe Institute of Technology](https://kit.edu) with interest in machine learning for robotics.
+In October 2018 I joined Jeannette Bohg's IPRL group at Stanford AI lab for my master's thesis on graph neural networks.
+Before that I worked at the H2T lab ([High Performance Humanoid Technologies](http://h2t.anthropomatik.kit.edu/english/index.php)) as a research assistant.
 I gained my Computer Science B. Sc. with distinction from the Karlsruhe University of Applied Sciences in September 2016 and am a scholar of the German National Academic Foundation.

 ## Publications
 1. S. Ottenhaus, D. Renninghoff, R. Grimm, **F.Ferreira**, T. Asfour: Visuo-Haptic Grasping of Unknown Objects based on Gaussian Process Implicit Surfaces and Deep Learning, submitted to ICRA 2019